markcellus/scroll-js/README.md

 # Scroll

-A light-weight scroll manager with no dependencies, using native javascript.
-Manipulates native scroll properties so that native javascript events fire appropriately ([see Event Listening](#event-listening)) and uses browser's animation frames for fast and smooth rendering.
+A light-weight scroll manager that uses only native javascript.
+Manipulates native scroll properties so that native events fire appropriately ([see Native Scroll Events example](#native-scroll-events)) and uses browser's animation frames for fast and smooth rendering.

 ## Why use this over other scroll libraries and plugins?